Introducing: Super Inuit

 Share This Article:

-Super Inuit are an Edinburgh-based ambient electronica duo comprised of Brian Pakora and Fern Morris.
+Super Inuit are an Edinburgh-based ambient electronica duo comprised of Brian Pokora and Fern Morris.
 Their latest single ‘Tectonic’ is a moody dive into layers of atmospheric reverberation driven by a thunderous, galloping drumbeat which finds its calm centre in vocalist Morris’s poignant yet ambiguous lyrics.

 an uncanny mythology.
 The piece “was directed by Mario Cruzado.
 He led with all the ideas for the video guided by notes about the lyrical content and examples of shots and colour palettes that we’d collected”.